 Available music production software for recording music

-The music production software you use is not defining for the music you produce but some are better than others depending on your prefered workflow.
+The music production software you use is not defining for the music you produce but some are better than others depending on your preferred workflow.
 If you like a digital tape recorder with effects, the traditional applications are a good choice.
 Ableton live uses a different approach.

 Alle the following digital audio workstation software can be used for recording music in a home studio or professional.